-All SMS messages received are stored in an incoming message list, regardless of the number to which they are addressed.
-Since an SMS remains in the list even after it has been read, you should regularly delete SMS messages from the list (+ Page 77).
+All received SMS messages are saved in the incoming message list.
+Since an SMS remains in the list even after it has been read, you should regularly delete SMS messages from the list (→ Page 73).

 Incoming message list

 The incoming message list contains: